GeorgH93/XCString-Editor/README.md

 - **Public files**: Make files visible to all users

 ## API Endpoints

+All endpoints use the `/backend/index.php/` prefix for backward compatibility with the frontend.

 ### Authentication
 - `POST /backend/index.php/auth/register` - User registration